infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/dme-arc.md

 ## DME Arc Flying Technique

 To enter an arc, aircraft are normally required to follow a radial which means that they are approaching the arc at a 90 degree angle.
-A 90 degree turn will require anticipation, we recommend using 1% of your groundspeed as an indicator of when to turn.
+A 90 degree turn will require anticipation, we recommend using 1% of your groundspeed as an indicator of when to turn unless the chart specifies a distance.